Jahmilli/beehive/README.md

 ## Notes:

-- Some things missing including adding an ErrorBoundary, more work on accessibility, handling error state on API request.
+- Some things missing including adding an ErrorBoundary, more work on accessibility etc.
 - Ideally the get users would be disabled rather than alerting them when they can't perform the action